grnet/synnefo/docs/compute-api-guide.rst

   should rather be defined

 * **project** (optional) is the project where the VM is to be assigned.
-If not given, user's base project is assumed (identified with the same uuid as the user).
+If not given, user's system project is assumed (identified with the same uuid as the user).

 * **personality** (optional) is a list of personality injections.
 A personality